Food and Nutritional Sciences

 Food and nutritional sciences are focused on human nutrition and health, food service, food safety and quality, and the science of food product development.
 Students take courses in chemistry, microbiology, nursing and human development, as well as nutrition and health.

 A degree in Food and Nutritional Sciences will prepare you for careers in nutrition, dietetics, health care and food services.
 The degree also prepares students for research and development professions that apply technology to develop new foods, and improve the quality and safety of food products and services.

 The Food and Nutritional Sciences program offers the following undergraduate and graduate degrees:

 • B.S. in Food and Nutritional Sciences, Concentration in Dietetics.* The curriculum stresses the importance and maintenance of good nutrition throughout the life cycle as it relates to health and disease.
-Examples of careers this major prepares you for include: clinical and wellness dietetics; food and nutritional services administration; nutrition program consultation, and more.
+This concentration is no longer accepting majors and will be discontinued in June 2017.

 • B.S. in Food and Nutritional Sciences, Concentration in Food Science.
 This curriculum emphasizes the importance of product development, and emphasizes food composite sensing, processing, preservation, marketing, and food safety.
 This major will prepare you for careers in food technology, compliance management, food chemistry, food product development, sensory science, regulatory fields, quality assurance, food safety and inspection and more.